 Transformations from human to animal in A Portrait are often the result of Stephen applying figurative language to human individuals.
 This technique often generates a caricature, where specific aspects of the individual are exaggerated; these exaggerations are frequently, but not always, aggressive or offensive.
 One example occurs when Stephen plays on the surname of one of his classmates, partially turning him into a bird: ‘He had often thought it strange that Vincent Heron had a bird’s face as well as a bird’s name’.
 Stephen uses metaphor to insult Heron’s appearance, implying, perhaps, that he has a long, beaky nose.
 Using metaphor to abuse or describe other characters is not a unique occurrence for Stephen, and he does the same thing to Mulligan in ‘Proteus’: ‘He has the key.
 I will not sleep there when this night comes.
 A shut door of a silent tower entombing their blind bodies, the panthersahib and his pointer’ (Ulysses, p.44).
 The ‘panther’ motif, originating from Haines’ dream, is used in Ulysses to gesture towards (among other things) themes of prey and predation.
 In this context, Stephen positions Haines as the preying colonial power that has displaced Stephen in both his place of residence and in his friendship with Mulligan who is the faithful hunting dog: the ‘pointer’.
 Stephen creates an image of Haines and Mulligan, in a colonial servant-master dynamic, intent on hunting him down.

-As we have seen with Heron, and will see in Section IV with Mulligan, names in Joyce’s novels can enable instances of transformation.
+As we have seen with Heron, and will see in with Mulligan, names in Joyce’s novels can enable instances of transformation.
 Stephen becomes victim to this himself when his school mates call out to him in ancient Greek: ‘Stephanos Dedalos!
 Bous Stephanoumenos!
 Bous Stephaneforos!’.
 The first of these names is merely a ‘Greek-ing’ of his, already very Greek, name: ‘Stephen Dedalus’.
 Stuart Curran translates the latter two phrases as: ‘Cow by the name of Stephen [… and] land-locked cow’.
 Curran uses the grammar of this passage to argue that: ‘At this climactic moment of the novel Stephen is to transform himself from passive sufferer into an active molder of experience through an act of self-elevation, self-coronation’.
 Stephen carries on the pun of his schoolmates and figures himself as a wreathed cow, a common sacrifice ‘of the Greek religion’.
 Interestingly, while the bird-girl epiphany—which appears just three pages after this moment and is considered to be far more climactic—is not recalled by Stephen in Ulysses he does recall, and repeat, his symbolic becoming of a cow/bull:

 I, Bous Stephanoumenos, bullockbefriending bard, am lord and giver of their life.
 He encircled his gadding hair with a coronal of vineleaves, smiling at Vincent. […] Vincent said to him [… a]ll desire to see you bring forth the work you meditate{, to acclaim you Stephaneforos}.
 (Ulysses, p.394)